12 Era of Bad Feelings

 Napoleon Crossing Alps 1801, Jacques-Louis David, Musée national du Château de Malmaison

 Jefferson’s men contacted Napoleon about New Orleans and, after not hearing back for weeks, were pleasantly surprised by a counter-offer of $15 million for the entire Louisiana Territory, the middle 1/3rd of the current Lower 48, in white on the map below encompassing the Missouri, Arkansas, and western Mississippi River valleys.
+The $15 million was divided between land (11.25) and claims of U.S. citizens against France (3.75).
 Adjusted for inflation, this came to ~ $500 billion today, plus forgiveness of some French debts.
-They could barely grab the quill and ink fast enough and certainly didn’t have time to sail home and back to get formal permission from Congress.
-For 4¢/acre (ac), the Louisiana Purchase doubled the size of the U.S. without a single shot fired, winning Americans the right to displace the region’s indigenous inhabitants.
-The area also included coal, gold, silver, lead and copper deposits.
-The president didn’t have authorization for such acquisitions, but Jefferson could slide his strict constructionist constitutionalism under the rug this time and get away with it.
-It was hypocritical for sure, especially since the money used for the purchase was from Hamilton’s bond sales — that Jefferson also complained about as exceeding constitutional bounds — but it was too good to pass up.
-Ironically, the slaveholder Jefferson had benefitted from the success of the Haitian slave revolt.
+American diplomats could barely grab the quill and ink fast enough and certainly didn’t have time to sail home and back to get formal permission from Congress.
+For 4¢/acre (ac), the Louisiana Purchase doubled the size of the U.S. without a single shot fired, winning Americans the right to displace the region’s indigenous inhabitants instead of the French or Spanish.
+The area also included coal, gold, silver, lead and copper deposits and millions of acres of fertile farm soil.
+The president didn’t have authorization for such acquisitions, but Jefferson slid his strict constructionist constitutionalism under the rug this time and got away with it other than some grumbly snickering.
+It was hypocritical for sure, especially since the money used for the purchase was from Hamilton’s bond sales — that Jefferson complained about earlier as exceeding constitutional bounds — but it was too good to pass up.
+Ironically, the slaveholder Jefferson (and entire slaveholding South) had benefitted from the success of the Haitian slave revolt.

 Louisiana Territory in White